ucgmsim/nzgmdb/wiki/Calculate-Distances.md

 # Process

-For every event in the NZGMDB an SRF is generated to then be used to compute the rrup distances.
+For every event in the NZGMDB an SRF is generated to compute rrup distances.
 The SRF is generated different ways based on the information available for the event.

 Events from the NZGMDB fall under 4 Categories.